lzbk/PhotoSwipe.Quizz/README.md

 Changelog
 ---------
+* v0.4.0 :
+	* a fixed formula ;
+	* feedback conditions either true or based on the score ;
+	* backlog and known bugs :
+		* jquery display of overlay is buggy (maybe look at the PhotoSwipe code which mentionned such issues).
 * v0.3 :
 	* with [BrowserQuest](https://github.com/lzbk/BrowserQuest) compliant local storage :
 		* the user can come back to finish their activity ;